Types of Degrees Operations Research Majors Are Getting

 Skills for Operations Research Majors

-operations research majors are found most commonly in careers in which the following skills are important:
+A major in operations research prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.